tejas1995/exploReddit/README.md

 ## Running

-To get subreddit recommendations, download the source, unzip and navigate to the project directory, and run ```python src/getRecommendations.py```.
+To get subreddit recommendations, download the source and unzip, navigate to the project directory and then into the ```src``` directory, and run ```python getRecommendations.py```.
 Enter your Reddit username, find some new subreddits you'll enjoy, start browsing them and get that sweet, sweet karma!